zzzprojects/learn-orm/tutorials/ef-code-first-store-functions/support-for-table-valued-functions.md

  - Decorate the methods with `DbFunctionAttribute` where the first argument is typically your `DbContext` and the second argument is the function name.
  - Make sure the name of the method, the value of the `DbFunction.FunctionName`, and the queryString name passed to the `CreateQuery` call must all be the same.

+So, let's add the following method to your context class which is mapped to the TVF.

 ```csharp
 [DbFunction("BookStore", "AuthorsByCountry")]
 public IQueryable<Author> AuthorsByCountry(string country)